 Now that you know what you are spending annually you can have more control over what you are spending and saving.
 Are there opportunities to cut spending?
 Is your home interfering with your retirement goals?
 Are you optimizing your retirement plans as well as saving elsewhere?
 It is important to not only maximize work or other retirement plans but also strategically save elsewhere to reach your goals.

 Please understand, we are not suggesting early retirement is as easy as 1-2-3.
 Though these are our recommended first steps to planning for retirement, whether early or not.
 If you would like more information on early retirement for physicians or discuss your current plan, let us know!
-Our Charleston and Mt Pleasant financial planners are based in our South Carolina office, but are available to assist with retirement planning wherever you are.
+Our Charleston and Mt Pleasant financial advisors are based in our South Carolina office, but are available to assist with retirement planning wherever you are.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.